EllieAzaveda/mod4-code-challenge/README.md

 ### Reflection

 #### Evolution of the Project
 This code challenge was limited to 6-8 hours total.
 I spent the first hour making wireframes, a data flowchart, and a project board including user stories that follow the requirements of the assignment.
 Then I started coding!
 I started with all of the base components and finalized all of the required functionality.
 Once this was finished, I fixed a few bugs and added styling.
-In the future, I'd like to add sections display with more articles organized by sections/topics.
-I would also love to incorporate a saving feature with persistence (localStorage).
+During the last hour, I added a "Sections" display with more articles organized by sections/topics.
+Later, I would love to incorporate a saving feature with persistence (localStorage).

 #### Wins
 I completed my Minimum Viable Product goals within the timeboxed time!
 The app is also fully styled, is responsive, and is fully accessible (100% Lighthouse audit score).

 #### Challenges
-I attempted to start building out section displays, but unfortunately ran out of time to fix the details for those section articles.
-The logic began to get a bit funky, so I would need a bit more time to work out that extension.
+I attempted to start building out "Sections" displays, but unfortunately ran into some funky logic.
+It wasn’t as easy as I expected, but I was able to come back to it and get it completed.
+Still, this was surprisngly challenging.
+I also struggled to prioritize when I had very limited time and _unlimited_ options!